-If you get bitten by a dog, you might need to get medical assistance, as you are at risk for contracting diseases from a dog, including rabies, tetanus, and other types of bacterial diseases.
+If you get bitten by a dog, you are at high risk for contracting diseases from a dog such as rabies, tetanus, and other types of bacterial diseases.

 What should you do if you have been bitten by a dog:

 1. Go to a safe place away from the dog that has bitten you to prevent further attack and injury and do not retaliate.

 2. Seek medical attention, especially if a small child has been bitten by a dog.

 3. Always watch for signs and symptoms of infection (pain, redness, warmth, swelling, and drainage of pus or fluid) before AND after seeking medical care, even if there are not large areas of damaged skin.